claudio-correia/RRP-EDGAR/README.md

    ```
    The figures (in PDF format) will be stored in each figure's directory.
 For example, figure 7 is located in `PlotFigures/Figure7/figure7.pdf`.

-## Execution in SGX hardware
+## Execution on SGX Hardware

-In this final section, we explain how to run our experiments in a real Intel SGX hardware.
-This deployment is more complex but it provides more accurate results.
-For this deploymt is requred two machiens:
+In this final section, we explain how to run our experiments on real Intel SGX hardware.
+This deployment is more complex, but it provides more accurate results.
+For this deployment, two machines are required:

-- The **Server**:  the server machine must have Intel SGX availbel in the CPU and must be enabled in the BIOS.
-In our eseprriments we have used a Intel NUC10i7FNK 16GB RAM, and Ubuntu 22.04 LTS.
-We run the Intel SGX SDK Linux 2.13 Release version, Intel SSL-SGX, Pyhton3, Linux 2.14_1.1.1k and OpenSSL 1.1.1k.
-(CORRIGIR)
+- The **Server**: The server machine must have Intel SGX available in the CPU and must be enabled in the BIOS.
+In our experiments, we used an Intel NUC10i7FNK with 16GB RAM, running Ubuntu 22.04 LTS.
+We utilized the Intel SGX SDK Linux 2.13 Release version, Intel SSL-SGX, Python3, Linux 2.14_1.1.1k, and OpenSSL 1.1.1d.

-- The **Client**:  the client machine does not require SGX.
-We have used a machine simioar to the server, but is also possoible to use the preicusl presented docker container <ins>only</ins>  for the client.
+- The **Client**: The client machine does not require SGX.
+We used a machine similar to the server, but it is also possible to use the previously presented Docker container <ins>only</ins> for the client.

-Both machines must be conneccted and reachble in a local network.
-The cclient needs to know the server IP, during this guuide we instruct when to provide this IP adress.
+Both machines must be connected and reachable in a local network.
+The client needs to know the server's IP, and during this guide, we will instruct when to provide this IP address.

 ### Intel Driver/SDK/PSW installation